wordswords/dotfiles/README.md

 ZSH uses oh-my-zsh in Powerlevel10k mode, which provides fast and responsive auto-complete options.
 Just hit `<TAB>` to autocomplete.
-It will also show the status of the current Github directory.
+It will also show the status of the current Git repo.

 https://github.com/romkatv/powerlevel10k